-The departing employee—the departee—could be you!
-(We refer to this person as the “Contributor.”)
-He or she could be a business partner, a board member, your executive secretary, a company veteran-specialist, or a highly valued go-to person.
+The contributor could be a business partner, a company veteran-specialist, a board member, your executive secretary, or a highly valued “go-to” person.
+The person leaving could be—you!

-The contributor could be retiring, moving elsewhere in your organization, or leaving for a multitude of other reasons (for example, a spouse’s relocation).
-There could be month or two to prepare—or—you might only have days or several short weeks.
-Duly Knowted can be scaled to virtually any timing scenario.
+The contributor is retiring, moving elsewhere in your organization, or leaving for other reasons (for example, a spouse’s relocation).
+There could be two months’ notice—or a matter of days.
+Duly Knowted can be deployed in virtually any timing scenario.

-The Duly Knowted process is less formal but more immediately relevant than most other types of knowledge management procedures.
+The Duly Knowted process is less formal and deployed more rapidly than most other knowledge management processes.
 Given a willing and available contributor (departee), it can be accomplished in several short, self-scheduled sessions.

 Saves…time.
-If the departee’s position is being filled, onboarding is more focused and the successor(s) can be brought up to speed more quickly.
+If the departing employee is being replaced, onboarding is more focused and successor(s) can be brought up to speed more quickly.
 On a practical level, everyone saves time finding things, knows who to contact for what reasons, and tracks key calendar dates.

-Improves…your recruiting process, hiring decisions, and/or future work assignments because the contributor has “weighed in” on her own role and responsibilities.
-Potentially, other specific areas of your business operations improve with input/feedback offered via the tool.
+Improves…your recruiting process, hiring decisions, and continuing work assignments because the contributor has “weighed in” on her own role and responsibilities.
+Potentially, multiple areas of your operations also benefit from feedback and suggestions documented via the tool.

 Creates…thoughtful and informed transitions.
-Better transitions maintain relationships and credibility with customers, vendors, shareholders and the departing employee.
-It also sends a positive message to employees staying on—that the organization values they are learning in their work experiences.
+Better transitions maintain relationships and credibility with customers, vendors, and shareholders—and the departing employee.
+The process sends a positive message to employees staying on—that the organization values their learning and work experiences.

-Likely candidates are individuals whose work is unique in your organization and/or whose approach to their work is highly valued but not well documented.
-Individuals who have extensive networks—both internal and external to your company—are also good candidates, as are “go-to” people in all roles.
+Likely candidates are individuals whose work is unique in your organization or whose approach to their work is highly valued but not well documented.
+Individuals who have extensive networks—both internal and external to your company—are good candidates, as are “go-to” people in all roles.

-Something to note: The Duly Knowted™ process cannot deliver its full value with a departing knowledge holder who is not genuinely interested in contributing, or at least willing to participate in the process.
-A bit of hesitancy can be overcome, but the basic willingness and intention to provide you and his successors with good information, and to assist your organization move forward—needs to be there.
+Something to note: Duly Knowted® cannot deliver its full value if the departing employee is not interested in contributing, and some employees in some circumstances will not be.
+A bit of hesitancy can be overcome, but the basic willingness and intention to provide his colleagues and successors with good information—needs to be there.

-The Duly Knowted™ tool presents a variety of questions and worksheets to prompt informal responses.
-The tools are self-administered and self-sequenced.
-Best grammar, punctuation and spelling are “optional.”
+The Duly Knowted™ tool is self administered and self-sequenced.
+It’s conversational.
+It uses a variety of questions and information gathering formats that prompt informal responses.
+Best grammar, punctuation and spelling are optional.

 Optionally, a partner can be employed to assist with note taking.
 The partner could be a team member, peer, or administrative assistant.

-Duly Knowted’s process offers activities and asks questions that you might not ask and points comments in directions you might not have considered.
-Then, it organizes and packages the results.
-Because it’s the contributor’s notes and comments that are entered into the tool, they should make sense to you and your team.
+Duly Knowted’s process offers activities and poses questions that you might not ask and points discussions in directions you might not have considered.

 “This sounds like a task for my assistant.
 Why should I buy a tool and a process to uncover details or organize information?
 With good directions, I could save the company the expense by using my secretary.”

-And, it’s not so much about giving directions asking the right questions—so the best “knowledge dots” come to the surface.
+It’s not so much about giving directions as asking the right questions—so the best “knowledge dots”—ranging from major ideas to critical, nugget-like details—come to the surface.
 Duly Knowted finds the dots; then helps connect and organize them in useful ways.
 Duly Knowted adds boundaries to the process; it offers starting and ending points—very useful to a project that could easily go off track.

-Yes, an experienced administrative assistant is the perfect partner for someone using the tool.
-We encourage this participation, especially if an administrate assistant or other partner is familiar with the contributor’s work, has time available, and feels they would be able to keep the contributor on task.
+Yes!
+An experienced administrative assistant is the perfect partner for someone using the tool.
+We encourage this participation and assistance with entering comments, especially if the partner has some familiarity with the contributor’s work, has time available, and feels confident they can keep the contributor on task.

-Access to your information and files in not needed.
-At the start of the project, we’ll suggest the types of work samples the contributor might want to reference, based on her role, but we do not see them.
+Access to your information and files is not requested and not necessary.
+At the start of the project, we’ll suggest the types of work samples the contributor might want to reference and collect, based on her role, but we do not see them.

-We would expect and want to sign any and all confidentiality agreements and/or NDAs you or your legal department feels necessary.
-In fact, we will request the courtesy of a mutual NDA so our contents are confidential to your company’s participants.
+Further, we would expect and want to sign any and all confidentiality agreements you or your legal department feels necessary.
+In fact, we will request the courtesy of a mutual agreement so that our process and tool remain confidential.

-- Contributor responses to 15-16 key questions and activities (edited only for formatting in the Plan).
+- Contributor responses to 18-24 questions and activities (edited only for formatting in the report);

-- A post-departure to-do list with recommendations for onboarding a replacement, if applicable.
+- A post-departure to-do list with recommendations for selecting and onboarding a replacement;

 - Longer-term action recommendations related to training, learning and coaching, and other topics based on the contributor’s input.

 Yes—and no. Every person leaving should complete their own tool.
-The notes entered for even two people holding the same role are likely to look very different.
+The questions and the notes entered for even two people holding the same role are likely to look very different.

 Yes.
 Partners can facilitate each other’s process.
-And yes, we can combine the results for two contributors into one Transition Plan provided the two individuals are leaving within the same approximate time frame.
+And yes, we can combine the results for two contributors into one Summary Report provided the two individuals are leaving within the same pproximate time frame.